On the temporal tweezing of cavity solitons: Non-conservative Variational Approximation

-Through this method we recover the Euler-Lagrange equation for the conservative terms and all non-conservative terms are folded into $[ \frac{\partial \mathcal{R}}{\partial u_-} ]_{\rm PL}$.
-It is crucial to construct the term $\mathcal{R}$ such that its derivative with respect to the difference variable $u_-=u_1-u_2$ at the physical limit gives back the non-conservative or generalized forces.
-This part concludes the field-theoretic formulation of the non-conservative problem and so far no approximation has been utilized.
-It what follows we solve the above Euler-Lagrange using an appropriate ansatz to (approximately) describe the CS solutions in this non-conservative Lagrangian formulation.
+where $\delta$ denotes the Fréchet derivatives. {Through this method, we recover the Euler-Lagrange equation for the conservative terms and all non-conservative terms are folded into $[{\delta \mathcal{R}}/{\delta u_{-}^{*}}]_{\rm PL}$.
+It is crucial to construct the term $\mathcal{R}$ such that its derivative with respect to the difference variable $u_-$ at the physical limit gives back the non-conservative or generalized forces.
+This part concludes the field-theoretic formulation of the non-conservative problem and so far no approximation has been utilized. } {In} what follows, we will proceed to solve the above Euler-Lagrange equations using an appropriate ansatz to {\it approximately} describe the CS solutions in this non-conservative Lagrangian formulation. {Towards this end, we wish to study the dynamics of the solution restricted on what we will refer to as a ``solitonic manifold'', i.e. $u\equiv \overline{u}(\tau,\vec{p}(z))$, for which the modified Euler-Lagrange equations for the effective Lagrangian ${\overline{L} = \int_{-\infty}^\infty \overline{\mathcal{L}}\, d\tau}$ yield}